“Generations carry the successes of those before us and through their wisdom and guidance come the foundation from which we achieve our own success.”

 Catherine Day Phillips, a third generation horse trainer, has built her business on the knowledge and experience rooted by her maternal grandmother, Mrs. C.W.
 Burns, a Thoroughbred owner and breeder, and her mother and father, both successful Thoroughbred trainers.

-A winner of multiple graded stakes as well as multiple Sovereign Awards, Catherine has career earnings of more than $16 million, winning or placing in more than 710 of her 1680 career starts as a trainer thus far.
+A winner of multiple graded stakes as well as multiple Sovereign Awards, Catherine has career earnings of close to $18 million, winning or placing in more than 789 of her 1838 career starts as a trainer thus far.

 While Catherine and her husband Todd Phillips race and breed horses under the moniker Kingfield Racing Stable, more than 75 percent of her training operation is made up of client owned horses.